reply-nick/k2-improvements/README.md

     To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/improvements.sh`

-* Option 2: `basic_improvements.sh` - Use this if you aren't going to use all features, it installs better-init, overrides and updates moonraker & fluidd.
+* **Option 3**: `basic_improvements.sh` - Use this if you aren't going to use all features, it installs better-init, overrides and updates moonraker & fluidd.

     To run, use the terminal command `sh /mnt/UDISK/root/k2-improvements/improvements.sh` They install the same set of features (those that I use).
 The only difference is whether or not the cartographer bits are installed.
 If you start with `improvements.sh` and later get a carto, you can then run `improvements.sh carto=TRUE` and it will install all of the necessary carto items appropriately.